-There are many dark lessons in the Hulu and Netflix documentaries about the infamous Fyre Music Festival fiasco.
-From fraud to fame, these lessons criticize and condemn millennials.
+There are many dark lessons in both the Hulu and Netflix documentaries about the infamous Fyre Festival fiasco.
+From fraud to fame, these lessons criticize and condemn the millennial generation.

 After watching both documentaries, the criticism is on the money.
 As a millennial, I'm ashamed and sickened at what we've become.
-A generation full of dull values.
+A generation full of questionable values.

 From the likes of social media coupled by the need for exclusivity, these values we hold so high in life are our own worst enemy.
 Essentially, they were the lifeblood and vision Billy McFarland, CEO of Fyre, had when creating Fyre Festival.
-Ultimately, it was McFarland who unequivocally exploited our "value system."
+Ultimately, it was McFarland who unequivocally exploited what millennials wanted and loved.

-Dubbed as an "immersive experience", this tropical paradise of a music festival wasn’t more than an idea.
-It was a fantasy spearheaded by one of the greatest social media marketing campaigns.
+Dubbed as an "immersive experience,” this music festival in the Bahamas wasn’t more than an idea.
+It was a fantasy spearheaded by one of the greatest social media marketing campaigns the public has seen.

 By leveraging celebrity influencers like Kendall Jenner, Hailey Baldwin, and Bella Hadid, McFarland and his team were able to lurer millennials with FOMO (fear of missing out).
 Sadly, this campaign worked.
-Within hours, Fyre Festival sold out.
+Within hours, Fyre Fest was sold out.

-Consequently, it showed who holds the real power, celebrity influencers.
-They hold a God complex in today’s culture and the relationship they have with millennials seems unbreakable, one that is only getting worse.
+Consequently; it showed who holds the real power, celebrity influencers.
+They hold a God complex in today’s culture and the relationship they have with their followers seems unbreakable.
 New research reveals, “One in three people trust an influencer’s words over what a brand says.”

-Marketers today, like Jerry Media, the ones who produced the Fyre campaign have now “weaponized social media.”
-McFarland and Fyre paid Kendall Jenner $250,000 for a single Instagram post that had hashtag Fyre Festival.
+Marketers today, like Jerry Media, the company who produced the Fyre campaign “weaponized social media.”
+McFarland and his team paid Kendall Jenner $250,000 for a single Instagram post that had hashtag Fyre Festival.
 It ultimately paid dividends for Fyre Fest.

 Learning about this, has now made me question the whole role social media has in my life.
 Millennials like myself have this toxic relationship with social media, prompting our inner Machiavellian egos.
-Fyre Festival was a circus, one that has reminded me of a specific Shakespeare passage I read in college.
+Fyre Fest was a spectacle, one that has reminded me of a specific Shakespeare passage I read in college.

-It personifies not only the entire Fyre Festival narrative, but also the allure social media has on pretty much anyone who is tapped into the world of likes, hearts, and hashtags.
+It personifies not only the entire Fyre Fest narrative, but also the allure social media has on pretty much anyone who is tapped into the world of likes, hearts, hashtags, and retweets.